uni-courses/snnalgorithms/README.md

 These algorithms can be analysed using
 [this parent repository].
-Together, these repos can be used to investigate the effectivity of various brain-adaptation mechanisms applied to these algorithms, in order to increase their radiation robustness.
+Together, these repos can be used to investigate the effectivity of various [brain-adaptation] mechanisms applied to these algorithms, in order to increase their [radiation] robustness.
 You can run it on various [backends], as well as on a custom LIF-neuron simulator.

 ## Algorithms

-The algorithms in this library can be enhanced with [brain-adaptation] mechanisms to increase their radiation robustness for space applications.
-These [simulated radiation effects][simulated radiation effects] can also be applied to the SNNs in these algorithms.
-The algorithms can be simulated on multiple backends.
+An overview is included of the implemented SNN algorithms and their respective compatibilities with [brain-adaptation], [radiation] and [backends]

-Hence, an overview is included of the implemented SNN algorithms and their respective compatibilities with adaptation and radiation implementations:
+implementations:

 | Algorithm                            | Encoding | Adaptation | Radiation    | Backend                      |
 | ------------------------------------ | -------- | ---------- | ------------ | ---------------------------- |